mpheinze/InfinityBot/README.md

 # InfinityBot
-Development of Discord Bot for Super Infinity Friends
+Development of a Discord Bot for Super Infinity Friends.

+Authors: Cepheid and Lanayia.